 australia6 (ipv4 + ipv6 respectively)

-The Maxmind database changes over time as, so it’s important to update it on a period basis.
+The Maxmind database changes over time as, so it’s important to update it on a periodic basis.
 I installed a cronjob as

 root user to run the script once per week: